Home Is Where You Help Someone

 Personally, I need to help others to forget about my own pain for a while.
 We all are trying to “get home” which really is finding peace, joy and love within.
 Once that happens, being a joyful giver naturally follows.

 It seems so simple, but it isn't.
-All we can do is try to learn how to integrate our souls into the fold of life while we have this opportunity to live by giving our gifts freely.
+All we can do is try to learn how to integrate our souls into the fold of life by giving our gifts freely while we have this opportunity to live.

-Leave a comment or share if you found this to be helpful in anyway.
+Leave a comment or share if you found this to be helpful.